Summer nights are upon us, full of the chirping of crickets, the blinking of fireflies, and the buzzing of… mosquitoes.

 RELATED: Plants That Repel Insects and Pests

-The Environmental Protection Agency judges deet safe when used as directed, but it has caused rare toxic reactions when misused.
-Don’t use it on infants less than 2 months old.
+The Environmental Protection Agency judges it safe when used as directed, but it has caused rare toxic reactions when misused.
+Don't use it on infants less than 2 months old.

 Another reason not to use a combo: Many mosquitoes tend to bite long after the highest risk of sun damage has passed.

 Most of the tested products will do the job if you're going to be outside for only a couple of hours, but look for a highly-rated product to protect you on longer excursions.